tommus/rabbitmq-management-android/README.md

 ## Requirements

-This application targets Android (4.0) Ice Cream Sandwich and newer.
+This application targets Android (4.1) Jelly Bean and newer.

 ## Dependencies